AMWA-TV/AS-11_X3/README.md

 * [examples/xml_descriptive_metadata](examples/xml_descriptive_metadata) -- A directory of examples of XML Descriptive Metadata files that could be embedded in an MXF file compliant with this Specification.
 * [LICENSE.txt](LICENSE.txt) -- Details the license terms under which this Specification is made available.
 * include -- A directory of files (images, JavaScript etc) required by the web page to be able to render correctly.
 These files are not directly useful to Specification readers.
+* [githashes.json](githashes.json) -- Contains information about how this package was built.
+This file might not be present.